 Dogs in particular love this, so be warned!

-If you're going to collect seaweed for your garden, try to wait until it's had a few rainfalls, so it's not as salty.
+If you're going to collect seaweed for your garden, try to wait until it's had a few rainfalls and from high up on the beach, so it's not as salty.
 Nothing will grow in salt.

 If this doesn't get rinsed off naturally, you'll have to do it.
 I've seen screens set up where you would pile on the seaweed and rinse it off with fresh water, or wait for the rain to do it.
-Then it's ready for use in the garden.
+This is one of the main disadvantages of collecting seaweed for your garden.

 So, get out there, take a bag or a wheelbarrow and a potato rake, and gather some of that free for the taking kelp or algae.
 There's lots more where that came from.